gajus/eslint-plugin-jsdoc/.README/rules/no-undefined-types.md

 types for a tag, the function will silently ignore that tag, leaving it to the `valid-types` rule to report parsing errors.

+If you define your own tags, you can use `settings.jsdoc.structuredTags` to indicate that a tag's `name` is "namepath-defining" (and should prevent reporting on use of that namepath elsewhere) and/or that a tag's `type` is `false` (and should not be checked for types).

 #### Options

 An option object may have the following key: